bertjiazheng/Structured3D/data_organization.md

 [
   {
     "ID"        : int,              // instance id
-    "basis"     : Matrix[flaot],    // basis of the bounding box, one row is one basis "coeffs"    : List[flaot],      // radii in each dimension "centroid"  : List[flaot],      // 3D centroid of the bounding box
+    "basis"     : Matrix[float],    // basis of the bounding box, one row is one basis "coeffs"    : List[float],      // radii in each dimension "centroid"  : List[float],      // 3D centroid of the bounding box
   }
 ]
 ```

 For each image, we provide semantic, instance, albedo, depth, normal, layout annotation and camera position.
-Please note that we have different layout and camera annotation format for panoramic and perspective images.
+Please note that we have different layout and camera annotation formats for panoramic and perspective images.

 **Semantic annotation (`semantic.png`)**: unsigned 8-bit integers within a PNG.
 We use [NYUv2](https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2) 40-label set, see all the label ids [here](metadata/labelids.txt).